abiosoft/blog/content/posts/1725981896_youarenotdumb.md

 Bar on the other hand was homeschooled early on.
 He likes drawing and can also write short stories.

-Foo met Bar at the playground and while playing, they discovered they both like cats.
+Foo met Bar at the playground and while playing, they discovered that they are both fond of cats.
 On getting back home, Bar drew a short pictorial story about his cat and gave his mum to deliver it to Foo's mum.

 Foo was wowed at the fact that Bar could compose a story.
 He tried his best to make sense of the content based on the